Mutual Fund Alpha

 Mutual fund performance persistence, the "smart money" effect, and stock price momentum share a single root cause — and it has nothing to do with manager skill

-A large-cap growth fund posts another strong quarter, the consultants update their scorecards, and within weeks a fresh wave of institutional capital arrives at the door.
-The manager doesn’t celebrate.
-She has a problem — a trillion dollars of industry gross flows and a mandate to stay invested.
-So she does the only rational thing: she buys more of what she already owns.
+A fund outperforms.
+Consultants update scorecards.
+Capital arrives.
+The manager does the rational thing: buys more of what she already owns.
 The stocks that made her look smart get bought again, by the same hands, with the new money her performance attracted.
 The price goes up.
 The track record extends.
 More capital arrives.
-At no point in this sequence does anyone need to have been right about anything.
+At no point does anyone need to have been right about anything.
+The fund didn't beat because the manager has genuine edge.
+She beat it because she held the names that the next wave of capital would also buy.
+She surfed the flow, not the alpha.
+Capital chasing past performance is what created the returns, not manager skill.

 What looks like skill persisting is capital self-reinforcing.
 And the data, when you disaggregate it carefully, is not kind to the alternative interpretation: fund alpha contains essentially zero incremental information about future performance once you control for the flow-induced demand embedded in the track record.
 The “smart money” rotating into last year’s winners isn’t smart — it’s the mechanism completing its own loop.
 Three anomalies the industry has monetised for decades turn out to share a single root cause, one that is observable in advance, and one that carries a reversal on a known schedule.